grscheller/neovim-notes/notes/07-AdvTextEditing.md

 ## Command Mode

 Some more advanced things that can be done while in *insert mode*.
-I find using these in keymaps and plugins much more usefule than using them directly.
+I find using these in keymaps and plugins much more useful than using them directly.